mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 +----------+---------+
 ```

-Here's how to invoke the custom DataFrame transformation:
+Here's how to invoke the custom DataFrame transformation using the `transform` method:

 ```python
 df.transform(with_full_name).show()